Zh-cy/DeepVO/README.md

     python3 dp_train.py --folder 1 --lr_base 0.0001 --epoch_max 100 --epoch_lr_decay 100 --resume 1 --initial_epoch 45 --cnn_lstm_weights cnn_lstm_weight.45-x.xxxx.h5 --dropout  0.5 --beta 50 --gpu 2

 * dp_pre.py
-    before training make a prediction folder  1_lstm, 2_lstm... (use a different path compared to the path where you save your checkpoints, but same folder name)
+    before training I will create a prediction folder  1_lstm, 2_lstm... (use a different path compared to the path where you save your checkpoints, but same folder name)
     chose the best one or best several weights, move them into your prediction folder

  Evaluation Tool